-The outside auditors receive on a regular basis auditing reports at the Board of Corporate Auditors, reports concerning the state of establishment and operation of internal controls from the Internal Control Committee and reports on internal audits from the Office of Auditors.
-This enables the outside auditors to understand the current state of the Group and pertinent issues, and when the need arises they express their opinions from a specialist standpoint at the Board of Directors.
-Additionally, outside auditors exchange information and opinions with the Independent Auditors and internal auditing departments, beginning with the Office of Auditors, at their discretion and work to share auditing information.
+The outside auditors receive on a regular basis auditing reports at the Audit & Supervisory Board, reports concerning the state of establishment and operation of internal controls from the Internal Control Committee and reports on internal audits from the Office of Auditors.
+Also, they exchange information and opinions with the Finance and Accounting Dept. and Compliance Office at their discretion.
+Additionally, outside auditors exchange information and opinions with the Independent Auditor and internal auditing departments, beginning with the Office of Auditors, at their discretion and work to share auditing information.

-5. Remuneration of Directors and Corporate Auditors
+5. Remuneration of Directors and Audit & Supervisory Board Members